 The availability of assured water source opened a new chapter in Tapaswini’s life, as now she could utilize the otherwise fallow land near homestead for the cultivation of local vegetables to meet household consumption.
 Following the project recommended standard operating procedures (SOPs) for vegetable cultivation, she could produce enough vegetables for her household consumption and sold excess vegetables produced in the haat (local marketplace).

-Tapaswini Majhi says “I have always believed that when life throws challenges at you there is always a way out to overcome the hurdles with perseverance and hard work.”
+Tapaswini Manjhi says “I have always believed that when life throws challenges at you there is always a way out to overcome the hurdles with perseverance and hard work.”

 Through the TARINA platform, CARE India has been developing field-validated models to achieve food and nutrition security for our project participants.
 Working through Self-help Groups (SHGs) and Farmer Field Schools as learning platforms, the project team is capacitating the women members to use their knowledge, productive resources, markets and value addition opportunities to improve their food system, including cropping practices and animals rearing.